oberger4711/kitti_for_yolo/README.md

 # KITTI for YOLO
 This tool generates labels in YOLO format from the KITTI labels.
+The generated files can be directly used to start a Training on the KITTI data for 2D object detection.

 ## Setup
 Install python dependencies.